-Hubs EOI [Open]
+Hubs EOI [Closed]

 Regional Arts WA believes the regional arts sector will be stronger – more connected, creative and capable – when networks are established, people know each other, and have the opportunity to work together.